-Mt Rainier’s famous wildflowers and high mountain meadows are covered in deep snow, fog, clouds, rain and snow frequently limit the views and yet this is an AWESOME time for a day at Mt Rainier!
-If you’re looking to #getoutallwinter, a winter day trip to Mt Rainier is an adventureous and memorable way to spend the day.
+In winter, Mt Rainier’s famous wildflowers and high mountain meadows are covered in deep snow.
+Rain, fog and snow frequently limit the views and yet this is an AWESOME time for a day at Mt Rainier!
+If you’re looking to get outside all year, a winter day trip to Mt Rainier is an adventureous and memorable way to spend the day.
 In my opinion a glorious winter day on the mountain is even better than in the summer.

 Snowshoeing and Hiking at Mt Rainier in Winter